Pope Symmachus

-Pope Symmachus (died 19 July 514) was the bishop of Rome from 22 November 498 to his death.
+Pope Symmachus (died 19 July 514) was the bishop of Rome from 22 November 498 to his death on 19 July 514.
 His tenure was marked by a serious schism over who was elected pope by a majority of the Roman clergy.

 Early life

-He was born on the Mediterranean island of Sardinia (then under Vandal rule), the son of Fortunatus; Jeffrey Richards notes that he was born a pagan, and "perhaps the rankest outsider" of all the Ostrogothic Popes, most of whom were members of aristocratic families.
-Symmachus was baptised in Rome, where he became Archdeacon of the Roman Church under Pope Anastasius II (496–498).
+He was born on the Mediterranean island of Sardinia (then under Vandal rule), the son of Fortunatus; Jeffrey Richards notes that he was born a pagan, and "perhaps the rankest outsider" of all the Ostrogothic popes, most of whom were members of aristocratic families.
+Symmachus was baptised in Rome, where he became archdeacon of the Roman Church under Pope Anastasius II (496–498).

 Papacy

 Symmachus was elected pope on 22 November 498 in the Constantinian basilica (Saint John Lateran).
 The archpriest of Santa Prassede, Laurentius, was elected pope on the same day at the Basilica of Saint Mary (presumably Saint Mary Major) by a dissenting faction with Byzantine sympathies, who were supported by Eastern Roman Emperor Anastasius.
 Both factions agreed to allow the Gothic King Theodoric the Great to arbitrate.
 He ruled that the one who was elected first and whose supporters were the most numerous should be recognized as pope.
 This was a purely political decision.
 An investigation favored Symmachus and his election was recognized as proper.
 However, an early document known as the "Laurentian Fragment" claims that Symmachus obtained the decision by paying bribes, while deacon Magnus Felix Ennodius of Milan later wrote that 400 solidi were distributed amongst influential personages, whom it would be indiscreet to name.